rjrobben/rjrobben/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on **GoalMate, Arrival Widget, a reading assistant**
+- 🔭 I’m currently working on **GoalMate, Arrival Widget and a reading assistant**
-- 🌱 I’m currently learning **Reinforcement Learning, Web, LLMChain**
+- 🌱 I’m currently learning **Reinforcement Learning, Web, LLMChain, software architect and open source**
 - ⚡ Fun fact: a picture is worth 1000 words.